 The Climbing Season is early spring to late fall, but seldom in the peak of summer.
 The rock faces South West so there is morning shade for most of the cliff.
 However the Train Tunnel wall and Confederate walls face south and will see the sun much earlier.
 Also the rock is mostly black and soaks up the solar heat making temperatures 10 degrees hotter then forecast.
 Harpers Ferry is notorious for chiggers in the summer time.
 So bring bug spray and spray your shoes and socks and don't sit down.

-If everything mentioned above is filled up you will be forced to park at the visitor center and take the bus into town which also means you need to be out before 5:00 to catch the free buss back.
+If everything mentioned above is filled up you will be forced to park at the visitor center and take the bus into town which also means you need to be out before 5:00 to catch the free bus back.

 Classic Climbing Routes at Maryland Heights, MD